Brownsville Personal Injury Attorneys

 Can I File a Wrongful Death Claim in Brownsville?

-Individuals eligible to file a wrongful death claim can vary from state to state.
-However, the law gives the primary right to the victim’s children and spouse.
-Contact a Brownsville wrongful death attorney for a free case review to find out if you can file a wrongful death claim.
+Individuals eligible to file a wrongful death claim can vary.
+However, the law gives the victim’s children and spouse the primary right.
+Contact a Brownsville wrongful death attorney for a free case review to find out if you can file a claim.

-The eligible beneficiaries of a wrongful death claim in Texas include the following:
+The eligible beneficiaries of a wrongful death claim in Texas:

 • Spouses or life partners